 - Data will not be shared with third parties, without making individuals aware and having a clear data sharing agreement

 - Access to data is restricted to only staff who need it for the performance of their roles

 - IT systems are secure, with regular security testing programme in place.

-- Data protection training is done by all staff as part of their probation.
+- Data protection training is undertaken by all staff as part of their probation.